dovecot/documentation/docs/core/admin/guides/rootless.md

 make install
 ```

 Dovecot is then started by running `~/dovecot/sbin/dovecot`.
-The
-example configuration file exists in
+An example configuration
-`~/dovecot/share/doc/dovecot/example-config/` and needs to be copied
-to `~/dovecot/etc/dovecot/`.
+is automatically installed in `~/dovecot/etc/dovecot/dovecot.conf`.

 ### Add Capabilities